-Credit Recommendation: In the lower division baccalaureate/associate degree category,
+Credit Recommendation: In the lower division baccalaureate/associate degree category, 2 semester hours in Fire Science.

 Hazardous Materials Technician

 Objective: To provide the students with the knowledge and skills to mitigate a hazardous materials leak.

 Learning Outcome: Upon successful completion of this course, the student will be able to analyze a hazardous materials incident; plan a response; implement the response; evaluate the progress of the planned response; and terminate the incident.